 Regular checkups with our dental office will ensure that we keep track of your child’s oral health.
 During each visit, we record the state of your child’s enamel and track any changes.
 Introducing your child to their dentist and regular cleanings will help create a life-long relationship with oral health and hygiene.

 Call our office today to schedule an appointment with Dr. Kevin Burgdorf.
-We take pride in providing pediatric dentistry in Bridgeton, MO.
+We take pride in providing pediatric dentistry in Hazelwood, MO.
 Your child deserves a safe and reliable dentist who they can grow up with.